Cosmicoppai/Mirai-Mail/README.md

 # Setup

-Activate Virtual Env in fastapi-airtable/Scripts/activate.bat.
+Activate Virtual Env in `fastapi-airtable/Scripts/activate.bat`

-Create an **.env** file in your root directory and Enter the required fields mentioned in env.txt.
+Create an **.env** file in your root directory and Enter the fields mentioned in env.txt.

 **Run**